snnyyp/AuthlibInjectorWrapper/README.md

 # More about the config file
 There are few simple options in the config file, but make sure DO NOT MESS UP THE JSON FILE STRUCTURE
 1. PrintWelcomeTitle[true, false]: print welcome title or not
-2. PrintSystemDetail[true, false]: print system details or not, including OS, Java binary home(the location of binary "java" or "java.exe", JVM bit, machine free memory, machine total memory and JVM arguments)
+2. PrintSystemDetail[true, false]: print system details or not, including OS, Java binary home(the location of binary "java" or "java.exe"), JVM bit, machine free memory, machine total memory and JVM arguments
 3. JavaBinaryHome[String, default for "java", MUST]: the location of binary "java" or "java.exe".
 DO NOT EDIT IT IF YOU DO NOT KNOW WHAT THE HELL IS IT
-4. JvmArguments[String, default for blank, with magical usage]: if this option left for blank, we will use the arguments which the panel gives.Otherwise, we will use the arguments you provide(though you can configure AuthlibInjector here, but we have provide a more graceful way to achieve that, so you'd better not add"-javaagent:authlib_injector.jar=https://example.com/api/yggdrasil/")
+4. JvmArguments[String, default for blank, with magical usage]: if this option left for blank, we will use the arguments which the panel gives.Otherwise, we will use the arguments you provide(though you can configure AuthlibInjector here, but we have provided a more graceful way to achieve that, so you'd better not add"-javaagent:authlib_injector.jar=https://example.com/api/yggdrasil/" here)
 5. AuthlibInjectorPath[String, default for "authlib_injector.jar", MUST]: the location of the Authlib Injector.This option must be specified
 6. YggdrasilUrl[String, default for "https://example.com/api/yggdrasil/", MUST]: please change it to your own Yggdrasil API url
 7. ServerJar[String, default for "server.jar", MUST]: please change it to your own server jar location